benalaluf/PasswordCrackingSystem/README.md

 ## programmer club colab

 # Todo
 ## attack manager
-    the attack manager will monitor the attack, save all the data and progress of the clients. the clients will report with their progress after completing a block and the manager will assign them a new block to crack.
+    The attack manager will monitor the attack, save all the data and progress of the clients.
+    The clients will report with their progress after completing a block and the manager will assign them a new block to crack.

 # a bit of explanation
 When the attack starts the server will send the clients a metadata packet with the hash type (sha256, md5, etc...), and the hashed password we are want to find.